fiddlesleet/mapreduce-design-patterns/README.md

 # mapreduce-design-patterns
 Hadoop ecosystem recipes for common data transformations &amp; iterative algorithms

+### As with RDBMS, MapReduce deals with <key, multiValue> pairs, i.e. tuples of data.

-## As in Dplyr in R, the basic data transformation operations are:
+### As in Dplyr in R, the basic data transformation operations are:
 * Filter
 * Sort
 * Aggregate (count, sum, average, etc.)